 And which the spirit?
 Who deciphers them?

-The Duke will now join them all in the abbey to hear them recount their many adventures (V.i.394f).
+The Duke will now join them all in the abbey to hear them recount their many adventures (V.i.394f) and "errors" (V.i.389; cf. 398).
 The Abbess uses the term "nativity" twice (V.i.405, 407).
-And the two Dromios alone share the final moments of the play.
-"Methinks you are my glass" (V.i.418), says the Ephesian to the Syracusan.
+And lastly, "the coldness or dispassionateness of the Antipholuses is striking in contrast to the charming reunion of the Dromios" (Bloom 27), who alone share the final moments of the play.
+Says the Ephesian to the Syracusan, "Methinks you are my glass" (V.i.418; the word in French is "Verre").

 We came into the world like brother and brother;The play ends in this happy cooperative effort.